almosr/android-svg-code-render/README.md

 1. package name
 2. the imports for the used classes
 3. class name
-4. two `float` constants, called `WIDTH` and `HEIGHT`, which contain the width and the height of the source SVG document
+4. list of constants, including two `float` constants, called `WIDTH` and `HEIGHT`, which contain the width and the height of the source SVG document
 5. the body of the rendering code

 The only constraint around the rendering code is it expects a local variable: the target `Canvas` instance, named as `canvas`.
 Everything else is free-form in the template.